-This study aims to tackle inequalities and discrimination experiences in health services.
+The study aims to tackle inequalities and discrimination experiences in health services.

 We are recruiting healthcare practitioners who have at least 12 months’ experience of working or training in a healthcare setting, aged 18 years or older.

-The survey includes questions regarding work environment, experiences of unfair treatment and discrimination, and in particular how any unfair treatment may impact on participants’ current mental and physical health and use of health services.
+The survey includes questions regarding work environment, experiences of unfair treatment and discrimination, and in particular how any unfair treatment may impact on participants’ current mental health and physical health and use of health services.
 Sociodemographic information will also be collected.

 Data will be downloaded to a secure, networked folder at King’s College that will only be accessible to TIDES team members.
 Data for analysis will be disseminated in an anonymised format and any identifiable data (names, email addresses, telephone numbers) will be recorded separately, and stored in a different location on a secure King’s College server.

-Once data collection is complete, it will be analysed using STATA 15 and Nvivo 11 and key findings will be written up for publication in academic journals in an anonymised format.
+Once data collection is complete, it will be analysed using STATA 15 and NVivo 11 and key findings will be written up for publication in academic journals in an anonymised format.

 Findings from the survey will ultimately contribute to the development of future policies and improvements to health services that will benefit both HCPs and people in the community.